Appearance

 The Result

-Imagine casting a net instead of throwing a spear.
+Think of it as casting a net instead of throwing a spear.
 You are far more likely to catch the fish.

 Take Profit (TP) Strategies

 TTMT supports up to 6 Take Profit levels (TP1-TP6) per trade.
-The 12 sub-orders are distributed across these TPs based on your selected strategy:
+The 12 sub-orders are distributed across these TPs based on your selected strategy.

-Progressive (Default) - Front-Loaded Profit Taking
+Progressive (Default) -- Front-Loaded Profit Taking

 Best for: Risk-averse traders, choppy markets, high-frequency signals.